 When working on the liturgy for the Church of Esoteric Christianity, that period forced me to take a long, hard look at the Western liturgy, in a context very different from what I had to do in my previous ministry.

 My previous ministry was exoteric and slightly “soft” leaning, meaning what the people there valued was a worship order that was accessible and understandable.
 There was a tension between Catholics who’d followed me out of the Traditionalist Movement, and the Protestants there (mostly Baptists), and I pretty much split the difference down the middle.
 This difference can be found on p.
-87 of My Everyday Prayer Book, and it’s a service order I still use on occasion.
+250 of My New Everyday Prayer Book, and it’s a service order I still use on occasion.

 The current ministry is very different, and even the Protestants involved are esoteric and more or less “hard” leaning, meaning the emphasis is on a worship order that’s effective with no interest in “dumbing it down.”
 That took some getting used to, after 8 years of dealing with the opposite.